Alaa Maso

 Alaa Maso (علاء ماسو; born 1 January 2000) is a Syrian swimmer.

 He competed at the 2020 Summer Olympics for the Refugee Olympic Team, taking part in the men's 50m freestyle.
-His brother Mohamad Maso competed for Syria in the men's triathlon at the 2020 Olympics, coming 47th.
+At the same Games, his brother Mohamad Maso competed for Syria in the men's triathlon, coming 47th.
 The brothers embraced during the Parade of Nations in the opening ceremony.
-The two brothers left Syria as refugees in 2015 and settled in Germany in 2016.
+The two brothers had left Syria as refugees in 2015 and settled in Germany in 2016.